 The tribunal may require the parties to an application to attend a preliminary conference.
-The tribunal may make inquiries, or require further information from a party, for or during a preliminary conference.
+It may make inquiries, or require further information from a party, for or during a preliminary conference.

 The tribunal may refer issues to a registered mediator and require the parties to attend the mediation.

-The tribunal may even choose to decide an application without holding a hearing, but must give the parties written notice.
-If a party wishes to make representations about the tribunal proceeding without a hearing it must do so within 21 days.
+It can choose to decide an application without holding a hearing, but must give the parties written notice.
+If a party wants to make representations about the tribunal proceeding without a hearing, it must do so within 21 days.
 The tribunal is bound to consider the representations and must not decide a matter without a hearing unless satisfied that it is in the public interest to so.